‘The Young And The Restless’ Spoilers For Wednesday, August 29: Victor Gives Devon Surprising Advice!

 Phyllis (Gina Tognoni) accidentally tells a secret, according to She Knows Soaps.
 When Phyllis gets a bit too chatty with everybody’s favorite barista, Sharon (Sharon Case), she slips up and reveals that Nick (Joshua Morrow) told her about how he impersonated J.T. to get back at Victor (Eric Braeden) and start Dark Horse.

 Sharon’s shocked, of course, that her fiance would tell his ex-wife something like that.
-In fact, she wonders why and when they were together to discuss such details.
-Oops.
+In fact, she wonders why, and when the two were together to discuss such details.
 Phyllis nearly outed herself and Nick, but she covers.
 After all, she and Nick co-parent a daughter, Summer (Hunter King), who’s going through some serious issues lately, so it’s no surprise they have to discuss her sometimes.
-Right?
-It’s not like they slipped up and slept together or anything…

 Speaking of Sharon and Phyllis, they confer with Victoria (Amelia Heinle) and Nikki (Melody Thomas Scott) and realize that they all know Rey (Jordi Vilasuso).
 He’s gone out of his way to meet the four of them.
 Then, when Abby (Melissa Ordway) drops the tiny detail he’d asked her about J.T., Victoria’s worry goes into overdrive.
 None of them truly know the self-professed handyman, and ultimately Rey’s presence causes suspicion.
-The four women with a secret to hide wonder exactly what he’s showed up in Genoa City especially since he’s asked about J.T.
+The four women with a secret to hide wonder exactly why he’s showed up in Genoa City, especially since he’s asked about J.T.

-Between Victoria’s impending breakdown and Rey’s questions, these four women need to get it together to protect their dark secret otherwise it’ll come back to haunt them.
+Between Victoria’s impending breakdown and Rey’s questions, these four women need to get it together to protect their dark secret, otherwise it will come back to haunt them.

 Today on #YR, Mariah reaches out to Tessa and Lily makes a confession.
 WATCH FULL EPISODE: https://t.co/NQD4GWHrlM pic.twitter.com/RrOTanwVjt